pocorall/reactoid/README.md

  *
  *
  *
- * Copyright 2015 Sung-Ho Lee and Reactoid team
+ * Copyright 2015 Sung-Ho Lee and Reactoid contributors *
- *
  * Sung-Ho Lee licenses this file to you under the Apache License,
  * version 2.0 (the "License"); you may not use this file except in compliance